 Recently there has been a lot of noise about healthcare reform and maybe you’ve heard of a little something called the Affordable Care Act.
 You may also be thinking, especially recently since it’s been in the news, about

 Hello, my enterprising future doctors/current MCAT studiers.
 Today I want to recommend a course of action for MCAT studying that you will repeat thousands of times as a physician when you are in the clinic or the hospital.
 Bonus!
 You don’t even need to attend medical school to perform these actions- diagnose, treat, and reassess.

 1. Diagnose- One of the main duties you will have as a physician will be to listen, evaluate your patients’ symptoms and develop a diagnosis.
-When studying for the MCAT you can use quizzes, tests and flashcards to help diagnose your weak and strong areas …Read more
+When studying for the MCAT you can use quizzes, tests and flashcards to help diagnose your …Read more

 For today’s post we feature a discussion from last month’s Kaplan’s The Pulse, where experts join in the discuss of what you need to know about Obamacare and the Affordable Care Act and how it will affect future doctors and medical professionals.
 This is a video not to miss.